 The protection of human life is the single, overriding suppression priority.
 Setting additional priorities among protecting human communities and community infrastructure, other property and improvements, and natural and cultural resources will be done based on an evaluation of the values to be protected, human health and safety, and the costs of protection.

-Dispatching of initial attack suppression resources uses the closest available and appropriate resource as determined by the Protecting Agency FMO.
-This dispatch procedure applies to all responding Jurisdictional or Protecting Agency resources.

-Operational control, as defined in Alaska Master Agreement Exhibit A: Wildland Fire Glossary of TermsExhibit A: Wildland Fire Glossary of Terms, of wildfire incidents is the responsibility of the Protecting Agency.
+Operational control, as defined in the Alaska Master Agreement Exhibit A: Wildland Fire Glossary of Terms, of wildfire incidents is the responsibility of the Protecting Agency.
 The Protecting Agency FMO will assign an Incident Commander and provide supervision and support including oversight, direction, and logistical support for wildfires.
 The Protecting Agency FMO will retain operational control of all fires including those that are unstaffed.

 The Protecting Agency will be responsible for fulfilling daily interagency incident reporting requirements and will prepare the final fire report for certification by the affected Jurisdictional Agencies.
 Jurisdictional Agencies are responsible for all fire reporting required by internal agency policy.
 When requested, the Protecting Agency will provide digital photos (aerial preferred) to the Jurisdictional Agency for decision support documentation.

-Special Management Considerations

 Detection

-The Protecting Agencies will provide fire detection coverage based on levels of lightning activity and human use or at the Jurisdictional Agency’s request.
+The Protecting Agencies will provide fire detection coverage based on the potential for discovery of new fire starts or as agreed upon with Jurisdictional Agencies.

 Initial Response

-Upon discovery, the Protecting Agency is responsible to determine, verify and document the incident location, the Jurisdictional Agency, management option, and cause, and implement the initial response.
-Notification procedures are addressed in the AIWFMP and Section of this Statewide Operating Plan.

-The Alaska Interagency Wildland Fire Management Plan (AIWFMP)Alaska Interagency Wildland Fire Management Plan (AIWFMP) is incorporated by reference into this Statewide Operating Plan.
+The Alaska Interagency Wildland Fire Management Plan (AIWFMP) is incorporated by reference into this Statewide Operating Plan.
 Its purpose is to promote a cooperative, consistent, cost-effective, interagency approach to wildland fire management and it is the interagency reference for wildfire operational information.
-It specifies direction for the response to a wildfire that is based on the management option designation and provides guidelines to Jurisdictional and Protecting Agencies for decision support direction as the complexity of a wildfire increases.AIWFMP
+It specifies direction for the initial response to a wildfire that is based on the management option designation and provides guidelines to Jurisdictional and Protecting Agencies for decision support direction as the complexity of a wildfire increases.
+The AWFCG is responsible for updating and reviewing the AIWFMP, as warranted.

-The AWFCG is responsible to review and update, as warranted, the AIWFMP.
-That plan and its appendices are available in Appendix B of the Alaska Agency Administrator’s Guide (https://fire.ak.blm.gov/administration/aaguide.php).

-The Protecting Agencies will notify the appropriate Jurisdictional Agency(ies) of any fire threatening that agency’s lands in accordance with the AIWFMPAIWFMP and Section V.A.1 of this Statewide Operating Plan.
-Response will be based on strategic direction provided by Jurisdictional Agency(ies) at the time of the incident or the management option designation.
-Procedures for non-standard responses are in the AIWFMPAIWFMP.
+Upon discovery of a fire, the Protecting Unit is responsible for determining, verifying and documenting the incident location, land ownership at the point of origin, management option, and fire cause, along with implementing the initial response.
+The Protecting Unit will also notify the appropriate Jurisdictional Unit(s) of any fire starting on or threatening that Unit’s lands in accordance with the ﷟AIWFMP and Section V.A.1 of this Statewide Operating Plan.
+Response will be based on strategic direction associated with the management option designation or provided by the Jurisdictional Unit(s) at the time of notification.
+Procedures for non-standard responses are described in the AIWFMP.

+The Protecting Unit is responsible for determining the closest available and most appropriate resources for initial response.
+All Jurisdictional and Protecting Agency resources responding to an incident are subject to Protecting Unit dispatch procedures.

 Evacuations